sankeer28/Boggle-Solver/README.md

 # Variations from the official game
-- Traditional Boggle has a minimum word length of 3, but for this project it will be 1.
+- Traditional Boggle has a minimum word length of 3, but for this project, it will be 1.
 - Word scoring also differs.
 See the table above.
 - A traditional game of Boggle uses a 4x4 grid.
 - The input to your program can be as small as 2x2 and grow arbitrarily large to 16x16.